-In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two items that qualify for reporting in this category.
-These amounts are related to pensions and other post-employment benefits liability reported in the District-Wide Statement of Net Position, and are detailed further in Notes 13 and 15.
+Deferred inflows of resources represents an acquisition of net position that applies to a future reporting period and so will not be recognized as an inflow of resources (revenue) until that time.
+The District has three items that qualify for reporting in this category.
+The first is related to pensions and consists of the District's proportionate share of changes in the collective net pension asset or liability not included in the collective pension expense.
+The second item is related to OPEB reported in the District-Wide Statement of Net Position.
+This represents the effect of the net difference between expected and actual experience.
+The third is the unamortized amount of deferred gains from the refunding of bonds that is being amortized as a component of interest expense on a straight line basis over the remaining life of the debt.
+These are detailed further in Notes 14, 15 and 17.